<input type='text' class='field ~neutral !normal w-auto' placeholder='Hello world'>

 Apply a .field

 selector whenever you want a form-style field to look nice.
-All the specialized field inputs are based off of this .field
+Fields are especially useful for textareas and text inputs.

 Considerations